|Guide||♦||19 Triplogs||Active Topic|

 Along the way, Kelly and James' canyons enter from the east.
 It's just under four miles hiking distance from the northern end of Pumphouse down to the confluence with Oak Creek.
 Although possible, the full canyon out and back would take six to ten hours.
 Therefore, I opted for a more relaxing day and chose to explore the upper section only.
 Flooding often occurs in Pumphouse Wash.
 If rain is in the forecast, stay out of this canyon.

-From the parking area head down into the wash.
-There is no trailhead marker.
+Head down into the wash from the parking area.
+There is no trailhead marker or trail.
 The canyon is wide and shallow near the beginning.
-No trail actually exist.
-Follow the main obvious canyon south and you shouldn't have any problems getting lost.
-For a short distance the creek bed has striking contours etched by the forces of erosion.
-In about a quarter mile Kelly Canyon enters from the east.
-A very small cave is passed.
-Most likely you will miss it and catch a peek on the return trip.
-The canyon will start turning to your right and up along a mid bank terrace several campsites and fire rings are passed.
-Sad to note the area appeared to be somewhat trashed on this day.
+Follow the apparent main canyon south, and you shouldn't have any problems getting lost.
+For a short distance, the creek bed has striking contours etched by the forces of erosion.
+In about a quarter-mile, Kelly Canyon enters from the east.
+Along the way is a tiny cave.
+Most likely, you will miss it and catch a peek on the return trip.
+The canyon will start turning to your right.
+I passed several campsites with fire rings up along a mid bank terrace.
+I'm sad to report the area was somewhat trashed on this day.

 Continue following the canyon.
-On to the falls most or all of the gradual turns are to your left.
+On to the falls, most or all of the gradual turns are to your left.
 The creek bed is rocky with small boulders most of the way.
-Be careful hopping along the small boulders.
-Jumping onto a huge boulder I was very surprised as it gave way.
-Needless to say I was a bit more careful after the incident.
-Near the final left turn watch out for the prickly bushes that cover the wash.
-On the return trip I took a fair beating and scratched up my legs pretty bad.
+Be careful, hopping along the rocks.
+Jumping onto a colossal stone, I was stunned as it gave way.
+After that incident, I was a bit more cautious.
+Near the final left turn, watch out for the prickly bushes that cover the wash.
+On the return trip, I took a fair beating and scratched up my legs pretty good.

-All in all this was a great adventure.
-A rare treat to hike a beautiful Arizona canyon without passing a sole.
+All in all, this was a great adventure.
+A rare treat to hike a beautiful Arizona canyon without passing a soul.
 Not that I dislike anybody.
-Sometimes it's just nice to enjoy the outdoors in pure peace.
+Sometimes it's just lovely to enjoy the outdoors in pure peace.